reactjs/react.dev/content/community/support.md

 * [Reddit's React community](https://www.reddit.com/r/reactjs/)
 * [Spectrum's React community](https://spectrum.chat/react)

+## Premium Support

+If you are looking for an immediate solution you could check out [Quicklyreact](https://quicklyreact.com/)

 ## News {#news}

 For the latest news about React, [follow **@reactjs** on Twitter](https://twitter.com/reactjs) and the [official React blog](/blog/) on this website.